boxen/our-boxen/README.md

 [boxen-web](https://github.com/boxen/boxen-web)
 as an easy way to automate letting other folks install your boxen.

-If you _don't_ want to use boxen-web, folks can get using your boxen like so:
+If you _don't_ want to use boxen-web, folks can start using your boxen like so:

 ```
 sudo mkdir -p /opt/boxen